This article will walk you through how our inventory tracking template is created.

 =SUM for your formula.
 Open up the parentheses and choose the range of all the ending values.
 I went back in and I filled out some activity for two more flavors of ice cream.

-The ending value of this inventory is $197.44.
-To reflect the proper value of your inventory in your financial records, you need to adjust it to $197.44 if that's not what the balance is now.
+The ending value of this inventory is the total shown in the ending value column.
+To reflect the proper value of your inventory in your financial records, you need to adjust it to this number if that's not what the balance is now.

 Formatting your Sheet